-The real-life Dumbo, who was made to perform in front of foreigners and visitors at a Phuket Zoo in Thailand, has passed away due to broken legs and a digestive tract infection.
+The real-life Dumbo, who was made to perform in front of foreigners and visitors at a Phuket Zoo in Thailand, has passed away due to broken leg

 Zoo caretakers, meanwhile, failed to notice that the animal was injured.
 It took them three days to discover what had happened before the baby elephant was taken to an animal hospital where he died three days later after being admitted.